pydantic/pydantic/docs/usage/types.md

 The `Union` type allows a model attribute to accept different types, e.g.:

 !!! warning
-    **This script is complete, it should run but may be is wrong, see below**
+    This script is complete, it should run but may be is wrong, see below.

 ```py
 {!./examples/union_type_incorrect.py!}